 The other big race organizer available is called Challenge Family, which is a German company.
 Challenge and WTC compete and are the absolute most famous organizers of these races.

-In general, you can say that WTC is a lot about the race and competing; whereas, Challenge focuses more on the overall experience and to open the distance up for more people to participate.
+In general, you can say that WTC is a lot about race and competing; whereas, Challenge focuses more on the overall experience and open the distance up for more people to participate.
 For example, Challenge does a lot for making the events family-friendly.

 There are many independent organizers available.
 If you are looking for your first race, I would suggest looking into these organizers.
-They have races across the globe, and they offer a guarantee of quality.
+They have triathlon races across the globe, and they offer a guarantee of quality.